TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 \quad (A-(-1)I)\vect{v} = (A+I)\vect{v} = \vect{0}.
 $$

-So now we have to look for nonzero solutions of
+So now we have to look for non-zero solutions of

 $$
 (A + I)\vect{x} = \vect{0}, \quad \text{i.e.}\quad